Steveeeie/react-page-transition/README.md

 `preset` - Accepts one of the available preset names as a string, ([view the demo](https://stevemeredith.com/react-page-transition) for the full list of presets).

-`enterAnimation` - Accepts one of the available animation names as a string and overides the enter animation, ([view the demo](https://stevemeredith.com/react-page-transition) for the full list of animations).
+`enterAnimation` - Accepts one of the available animation names as a string and overrides the enter animation, ([view the demo](https://stevemeredith.com/react-page-transition) for the full list of animations).

-`exitAnimation` - Accepts one of the available animation names as a string and overides the exit animation, ([view the demo](https://stevemeredith.com/react-page-transition) for the full list of animations).
+`exitAnimation` - Accepts one of the available animation names as a string and overrides the exit animation, ([view the demo](https://stevemeredith.com/react-page-transition) for the full list of animations).

 `transitionKey` - Needs to be a unique identifier, it is used by the internal `TransitionGroup` to track which components are entering and exiting.